 A Brief History of Foods: Strawberries

-With the first week of the All England Lawn Tennis and Croquet Club's 2015 Championship in Wimbledon all but over, it got me thinking about strawberries (and cream) and where this iconic summer treat originated.
+With the first week of the All England Lawn Tennis and Croquet Club's Championship in Wimbledon all but over, it got us thinking about strawberries (and cream) and where this iconic summer treat originated.
 As usual, not all is as clear cut as you might think.
-To give you a flavour of what I mean, back in 2010 Heather Driscoll-Woodford, writing for BBC Surrey, suggested Wimbledon's strawberries and cream had Tudor roots.
+To give you a flavour of what we mean, back in 2010 Heather Driscoll-Woodford, writing for BBC Surrey , suggested Wimbledon's strawberries and cream had Tudor roots.
 It is to Cardinal Thomas Wolsey, Lord Chancellor and King Henry VIII's right-hand man, that the credit is first given to combining berries with diary.

 Although, as we shall see, strawberries had been around in England and elsewhere since the Ice Age, the idea of teaming them with a dollop of cream had not occurred to anyone.
 Yet someone in Wolsey's Hampton Court Palace was apparently inspired to do so.
-History, however, fails to name which of the many cooks it was, toiled for hours in the hellishly hot kitchens to produce the food needed to feed 600 people twice a day, who first created the dish.
+History, however, fails to name which of the many cooks it was, toiling for hours in the hellishly hot kitchens to feed 600 people twice a day, who first created the dish.
 So, rather unfairly, Cardinal Wolsey is given the credit for this simple combination enjoyed as a treat by millions worldwide.

 In the early 1400s western European monks were using the wild strawberry in their illuminated manuscripts and, echoing the ancient Roman literature, the entire strawberry plant was being used medicinally to treat depressive illnesses.